rahuljoshi1814/Emotion-Detection-from-Video-using-YOLO-v8/README.md

 #### Local Development
 - You can run the app locally using Uvicorn: "uvicorn fast_api_app:app --reload"
 #### Real-Time Video Processing
-To process a live video from your webcam or a recorded video file, run the following Python script: web_app.py This script will detect faces and emotions in real-time using your webcam.
+To process a live video from your webcam or a recorded video file, run the following Python script:"python web_app.py" This script will detect faces and emotions in real-time using your webcam.

 ## AWS Deployment